Documents

 Not working on finding a job or reskilling for a new career daily!
 If you are a dental hygienist and want to be a vet tech, you have a lot of transferable skills, but you do not have experience with the customers in a Veterinary office…. the animals, you would be a better candidate if you had some experience in that area.
 A good way to gain experience in a new career is to volunteer with an organization that mirrors the career you are going to.
 Volunteering once a week for 6mths at an animal shelter will help you.
 It will help you know if you will like the new job field, learn industry lingo and norms, network with all the local vets, and will look great on a resume, all while benefiting your community!

-1. Panicking and reverting to the old job, feeling you can’t really have what you want.
-Reverting to safety (applying for only jobs that are in the same field you have been in).
-Keeping the old job field in the present, just in case, can prevent you from really believing you can move on or are capable of the new career field.
+1. Panicking and reverting to the old job, feeling you can’t have what you want.
+Reverting to safety (applying for only jobs in the same field you have been in).
+Keeping the old job field in the present, just in case, can prevent you from believing you can move on or are capable of the new career field.

 It is like losing 40 lbs. but keeping all the clothes that don’t fit.
 You are telling yourself you will fail.
 Many will fall back to the same job they just left, never taking steps to move forward.
 They become defeated and feel trapped in the old way of doing things and take on the belief they can never have the job they really want.
 Look before you leap and plan for your departure.

-2. Limited belief, new job/career unobtainable and give up too soon.
+2. Limited belief, new job/career unobtainable, and giving up too soon.
 Having a realistic time frame is critical to success in a career change.
-Thinking you will make a major shift in your employment in 2 to 3 weeks is not a realistic goal.
+Thinking you will significantly shift your employment in 2 to 3 weeks is not a realistic goal.

-Building a new network in the new area of interest, establishing new skills, preparing financially, allowing your support system to adjust to the new career change all take time.
+Building a new network in a new area of interest, establishing new skills, preparing financially, and allowing your support system to adjust to the new career change all take time.

 Career change realistic goals are 6 months to 1 year.